 MANUAL LYMPH DRAINAGE

-Sam Reichgott, LMT, MLD/C is certified to perform Manual Lymph Drainage (Vodder Technique) by the Academy of Lymphatic Studies.
+Sam Reichgott, LMT, MLD/C is a trained lymphatic massage therapist.
+His training in Manual Lymph Drainage (Vodder Technique) is certified by the Academy of Lymphatic Studies.

 What is Manual Lymph Drainage (MLD)?

-Manual Lymph Drainage, sometimes called Lymphatic Massage, is a gentle manual treatment that stimulates the lymphatic system, increasing the return of lymph to the circulatory system.
-The goal of MLD is to assist and accelerate the body’s natural process of draining water, proteins and used cellular components from the spaces between living cells.
+Manual Lymph Drainage is a gentle manual treatment that stimulates the lymphatic system.
+It increases the return of lymph to the circulatory system.
+Your lymphatic massage therapist’s goal is to assist and accelerate the body’s natural process of draining water, proteins and used cellular components from the spaces between living cells.

-While similar, MLD is not the same as massage.
+MLD is sometimes called lymphatic massage.
+But MLD is not the same as massage.
 Traditional massage includes kneading and manipulation of muscular tissue.
-MLD affects the superficial lymphatic system, just millimeters under the skin’s surface.
+In MLD, the lymphatic massage therapist focuses on the superficial lymphatic system.
+About 70% of the lymphatic system is just millimeters under the skin’s surface, so there is little reason for “deep” massage.

 MLD can be beneficial for a variety of conditions.
 People with the following conditions can benefit from MLD: